 Q 17: List the names and the monomeric structures for the following polymers:

 (i) Buna-S (ii) Buna-N

 (iii) Dacron (iv) Neoprene

-Q 18: Identify the monomer in the following polymeric structures.
+Q 18: Identify the monomer underneath in polymer structures.

-(i) The monomers of the given polymeric structure are hexamethylene diamine
+(i) Hexamethylene diamine is the monomer of the given polymeric structure

 Q 19: How can dacron be obtained from terephthalic acid and ethylene glycol?

 Dacron is formed by the condensation polymerisation of terephthalic acid and ethylene glycol.

 Q 20: What is a Polymer that is biodegradable?
 Tell an example of a biologically degradable aliphatic polyester.